Turbofan: Turbofan configurations

 Most modern western civil turbofans employ a relatively high-pressure-ratio high-pressure (HP) compressor, with many rows of variable stators to control surge margin at low rpm.
 In the three-spool RB211/Trent the core compression system is split into two, with the IP compressor, which supercharges the HP compressor, being on a different coaxial shaft and driven by a separate (IP) turbine.
 As the HP compressor has a modest pressure ratio its speed can be reduced surge-free, without employing variable geometry.
 However, because a shallow IP compressor working line is inevitable, the IPC has one stage of variable geometry on all variants except the −535, which has none.

 Single-shaft turbofan

-Although far from common, the single-shaft turbofan is probably the simplest configuration, comprising a fan and high-pressure compressor driven by a single turbine unit, all on the same spool.
-The Snecma M53, which powers Dassault Mirage 2000 fighter aircraft, is an example of a single-shaft turbofan.
-Despite the simplicity of the turbomachinery configuration, the M53 requires a variable area mixer to facilitate part-throttle operation.
+This classification, as originally applied to the Snecma M53, was subsequently changed for the M53 to single-shaft bypass turbojet, or continuous bleed turbojet.
+A similar classification for a 2-shaft engine with bypass, the General Electric YJ101, is augmented turbojet with continuous bypass bleed, also called a "leaky" turbojet.